Odd and even cycle lengths, minimum degree and chromatic number in graphs: Introduction

 \begin{thm}(Wang \cite{W}) Let $L_o(G)=\{3,5\}$.
 If $G$ contains neither $K_4$ nor $W_5$, then $\chi(G)=3$.
 Otherwise, $\chi(G)=\max\{4,w(G)\}$. \end{thm}

-No long later, Camacho and Schiermeyer \cite{CS} improved the bound to $\chi(G)\leq 4$ when $L_o(G)=\{3+2s,5+2s\}$ for any positive integer $s$.
+Not long after, Camacho and Schiermeyer \cite{CS} improved the bound to $\chi(G)\leq 4$ when $L_o(G)=\{3+2s,5+2s\}$ for any positive integer $s$.
 The case $L_o(G)=\{5,7\}$ was determined to $\chi(G)=3$ by Kaiser, Ruck\'y and R. $\check{\text{S}}$krekovski \cite{KR}.
 A significant breakthrough was made in 2018.
 Ma and Ning \cite{MN} proved the following theorem.

 \begin{thm}(Ma and Ning \cite{MN}) Let $s,t$ be two positive integer.
 If $L_o(G)=\{3,5+2s\}$, then $\chi(G)=\max\{3,w(G)\}$.
 If $L_o(G)=\{3+2t,3+2t+2s\}$, then $\chi(G)=3$. \end{thm}